Amherst

 It gives the campus day a town-specific cultural stop without stretching the route.

-Family-friendly art anchor
+Family-friendly art stop

 Families, art visitors, picture-book fans, and lower-pressure afternoons.